Hubert Gough: Plumer takes over

 Rawlinson, who was highly sceptical about the likelihood of the campaign succeeding, told Wilson that the command change was being made because "even he (Haig) began to see that Goughie was quite unable to do the job" (Wilson diary 29 August and 5 September).
 Haig wrote (diary 7 September) "I decided to stop Gough from going on with ... little attacks" which Haig thought "wasteful".

 In early September Gough ordered XIX Corps to make small-scale attacks in the St Julien area.
 Not one of the fortified farmhouses was captured, and after the fourth attack Haig remonstrated with Gough.
 However, Gough protested (Haig diary, 9 September) that two of the divisions were soon to leave the salient, and that for the sake of their "training and morale" they should be made to retake ground which they had recently lost to counterattacks.
 Haig permitted a fourth, equally unsuccessful attack on 10 September.
 Kiggell (Haig diary 10 September) reported that "some of Gough's subordinates" did not give an honest answer as to the likely success of attacks and remarked to Neil Malcolm of the order to make only limited attacks: "We did not expect you to pursue the matter so vigorously".
 Fanshawe – GOC V Corps, which had recently replaced Watts' XIX Corps in the line – was opposed to further attacks, while the other corps commander McKenzie, possibly put up to it by Gough, was in favour.
 Haig then interviewed the divisional commanders, then urged Gough to desist, which Gough agreed to do.
-Aylmer Haldane recorded in his diary (10 September) Lambton's lack of keenness at going to Fifth Army.
+Aylmer Haldane recorded in his diary (10 September) William Lambton's lack of keenness at going to Fifth Army.
 Haig wrote (diary 18 September), after touring Fifth Army and corps HQ, that the Chief of Staff Malcolm seemed "fatigued" and that "Fifth Army staff work is not as satisfactory as last year."